BriseRotule/wow-addon-updater/README.md

 After configuring the utility and setting up your input file, updating your addons is as simple as double clicking the "WoWAddonUpdater.py" file.

-*Note: The more addons you have in your list, the longer it will take to update them...
-Duh.*

 ## Contact info

 Have any questions, concerns, issues, or suggestions for the utility?
-Feel free to either submit an issue through Github or email me at kuhnerdm@gmail.com.
+Feel free to either submit an issue through Github or trhough reddit at /u/Bromur.
 Please put in the subject line that this is for the WoW Addon Updater.

 ## Future plans

-* Make a video guide detailing all the above information

 * Update to the visual interface  - The actual UI is very barebone
     - Implement the ability to add a addon